 Louis Sidoli Neon Art is pleased to be partner for Cancer Research UK's "Sound + Vision" event on October 5th at Abbey Road Studios in London.
 Sound + Vision was launched by the Beatles producer; the late George Martin and has raised over £1M so far for Cancer Research UK's life saving work.
 This years event will be re-creating 2 legendary Soho nightclubs of the 80's "New Romantic" scene - Blitz and The Wag Club, where Spandau Ballet, Boy George and Duran Duran were all regulars.

 The event will host an art exhibition and live auction featuring work by Louis Sidoli, Banksy, Gered Mankowitz, Brian Aris and Denis O Regan.

 The David Bowie Tribute Art Exhibition, featuring 5 neon artworks by Louis Sidoli opened in London yesterday 21st September and attracted over 400 people for the private view.
 The exhibition curated by Monica Colussi at Fiat Chrysler Motor Village runs until 4th November.

 Louis recently collaborated with the Duffy / David Bowie Archive to create a neon artwork based on one of the most iconic images in pop culture history.
 Brian Duffy was one of the world's top photographers in the 60's / 70's.
 He shot the album cover photos for several David Bowie albums including Aladdin Sane, Lodger and Scary Monsters.
-This piece will be on display at the Bowie Tribute Art Exhibition that starts in London on the 22nd September.
-Further Information:

 'Aladdin Sane' photo: © Duffy Archive & The David Bowie Archive ™